-Please take a few minutes to read through the safety section and share this info with your family and friends at home or work.
+Please take a few minutes to watch/read through the safety section and share this info with your family and friends at home or work.
+If you would like a brochure on Propane sent to your home to have on hand, please contact us.

 Propane smells like rotten eggs, a skunk’s spray, or a dead animal.
 Some people may have difficulty smelling propane due to their age (older people may have a less sensitive sense of smell); a medical condition; or the effects of medication, alcohol, tobacco, or drugs.